aleventhal/js2at/README.md

 On Windows, run message-broker/install-broker-win.bat Otherwise, run message-broker/install-broker.sh

-Notes:
-- Browser support: the message broker is compatible with Chrome and Firefox, but does not yet support Edge.
-- Chrome OS: Js2at bypasses the message broker and communicates directly with each AT.
+In Chrome OS, Js2at bypasses the message broker and communicates directly with each AT.

 ### 2. Install the extension